sourcegraph/handbook/content/departments/sales/tools/salesforce.md

 - All leads are put into an automated round robin process when they are converted in order to identify the AE owner
   - There are seperate queues for Inbound leads (by Region) and unassigned Outbound leads (by SDR / AE pairing)
   - To be eligible for the round robin, a rep must first pass the [demo certification](https://docs.google.com/document/d/1P6nzAGfpTNysIi2FIcFY7mHX__q0qZ8955NDnWylF4I/)
+- If a round-robin lead is assigned to an AE while they are on Parental Leave, the AE on leave will be designated as the Account Owner, and the covering AE will be assigned to the opportunity.
+The covering AE will be designated by the manager.
+Additional guidance regarding split/coverage during parental leave can be found [here](https://handbook.sourcegraph.com/benefits-pay-perks/benefits-perks/parental-leave/#commission-payout-scenarios-for-account-executives).
 - Round robin spots are used when a meeting with a lead is scheduled, the outcome of the meeting does not matter
 - Consultants should not count in the round robin, and the SDR team should not convert consultant leads into the round robin queue
   - If a consultant does slip through, the scenario will be assessed on a one-off basis by Sales Ops and Sales Management